Safety is our specialty, and this also applies to handling your personal data and ensuring that your privacy is respected.

 Other than as set out above, we may process personal data if necessary to determine, pursue, defend or enforce legal claims – for example in a dispute resolution setting pursuant to GDPR article 6(1)(f) and article 9(2)(f), as well as other purposes that are not incompatible with the purposes listed above pursuant to GDPR article 6(4), such as for bookkeeping purposes or for the purpose of sale of business.

-We may share your personal data with third parties only when it is necessary as part of our contract with you, for the conduct of business or when there is a legal or statutory obligation to do so.
+We may share your personal data with third parties only when it is necessary as part of our contract with you (for example when we contact emergency contacts in the case of an active alarm event), for the conduct of business or when there is a legal or statutory obligation to do so.
 Whenever we disclose your personal data to third parties, we will only disclose that amount of your personal data necessary to meet such business need or legal requirement.
-Otherwise, your personal data will not be disclosed to others unless you have given your consent to this, for example in connection with a benefit/special offer or bonus program, or if we are legally obligated to make such disclosure.
+Otherwise, your personal data will not be disclosed to others unless you have given your consent to this, for example in connection with a benefit/special offer or bonus program from one of our strategic partnerships, or if we are legally obligated to make such disclosure.

 Below is a list of the categories of recipients we share personal data with.
 When sharing personal data, we will always ensure that we have proper agreements and confidentiality undertakings in place.
 We do not sell your personal data to any third party for commercial purposes.